 What is the most efficient way to go from impasse to insight to action?
 We too often mistakenly think it is to tell people what to do.
 Here are a few reasons why neuroscience says that does not work in the long run and sometimes even in the short run: We almost always give advice to the … Continue reading Leaders – Stop giving advice.
 Even if they ask for it.

 According to many in the neuroscience field including the NeuroLeadership Institute, our brains sometimes fool us into thinking we are in a high threat (life or death) situation for the least likely reasons.
-For instance, I was asked to speak in front of a cadre of coaches many of whom were more experienced than I. To show … Continue reading How to develop a culture of trust
+For instance, I was asked to speak in front of a cadre of coaches many of whom were more experienced than I. To show … Continue reading Develop a culture of trust

 Do you work in a Growth Mindset Culture?
 If you hear these types of statements.....
 "In this company, there’s a lot of cheating, taking shortcuts, and cutting corners."
 "In this company, people often hide information and keep secrets."
 "Everyone wants to be the superstar by any means possible."
 "We will never figure this out." ...you … Continue reading Three ways to create a Growth Mindset Culture

-From Howard Shore's new book Your Business is a Leaky Bucket, there are many ways that businesses lose revenue and profit such as the following: Mediocre hiring practices: Hiring and Keeping B and C players in critical positions Leaving critical positions vacant Lacking a standard interview process Excessive turnover/Regrettable turnover Lack of alignment The leadership team … Continue reading 3 ways to avoid losing millions in revenue and profit
+From Howard Shore's new book Your Business is a Leaky Bucket, there are many ways that businesses lose revenue and profit such as the following: Mediocre hiring practices: Hiring and Keeping B and C players in critical positions Leaving critical positions vacant Lacking a standard interview process Excessive turnover/Regrettable turnover Lack of alignment The leadership team … Continue reading Avoid losing millions in revenue and profit